alwinb/tiny-html-lexer/README.md

 ### Tags

 These are called 'tokens' in the HTML5 standard.
-A 'Tag' is aither a plain string, or an object that is an instance of `StartTag`, `EndTag` or `Comment`.
+A 'Tag' is either a plain string, or an object that is an instance of `StartTag`, `EndTag` or `Comment`.

 Limitations